arjunaskykok/StoryblokAndroidApplication/README.md

 # Add Headless CMS to Android App

-This repository is the codebase of tutorial [Add a Headless CMS to Android in 5 Minutes](https://storyblok.com).
+This repository is the codebase of the tutorial [Add a Headless CMS to Android in 5 Minutes](https://storyblok.com).

 ## Prerequisites